tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This document defines the following terms:

-Privacy-Sensitive Connections:
-: Connections made by clients that are explicitly Privacy-Sensitive are treated differently from connections made for generic system behavior, such as non-user-initiated maintenance connections.
-This distinction is only relevant on the client host, and does not get communicated to other network entities.

 Adaptive DNS:
-: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can either be sent directly to a server, or use a server to proxy the query and obfuscate the client address.
+: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can be sent directly to an Authoritative DoH Server, use Obfuscated DoH to hide the client IP address, or use Direct Resolvers when required or appropriate.

+Authoritative DoH Server:
+: A DNS resolver that provides connectivity over HTTPS (DoH) that is known to be authoritative for a given domain.

+Direct Resolver:
+: A DNS resolver using any transport that is provisioned directly by a local router or a VPN.

+Exclusive Direct Resolver:
+: A Direct Resolver that requires the client to use it exclusively for a given set of domains, such as private domains managed by a VPN.
+This status is governed by local system policy.

+Obfuscated DoH:
+: A technique that uses multiple DoH servers to proxy queries in a way that obfuscates the client's IP address.

 Obfuscation Proxy:
 : A resolution server that proxies encrypted client DNS queries to another resolution server that